ssp21/ssp21-spec/ssp21.md

 2104](https://www.ietf.org/rfc/rfc2104.txt).
 Any hash algorithm described above can be used in conjunction with this construct, and the corresponding HMAC function will produce a tag with the same length as the underlying hash function.

-HMAC(private key, message) - Calculate an authentication tag from an arbitrary length key and message sequence.
+HMAC(~~private~~ key <!--- This would normally not be the private key (i.e. as used in public/private) - could be confusing to call it such -->, message) - Calculate an authentication tag from an arbitrary length key and message sequence.

 ### HKDF